faebeee/servicecontainer/README.md

         }
     }

+## Create Services (Web)
+Since we can't require files dynamically in the browser using `require` (even with browserify) we have to create classes/functions globally.
+The best case here woul be to work with gulp and concat all services into one file and load it in your browser.

 ## Create Config
 First of all you have to create a config file.
 This is where all your services are configured.